 Proverbs are short sayings that aim to teach a life lesson.
 They are specific to a language and are often misunderstood because they cannot be taken literally.
-Example: Don't cry over spilt milk.
-This advises us not to waste time being sorry for what has already happened.

 Register

 Register is the form of language used in specific contexts and situations.
 Register runs on a scale from low register to high register.